andreasvirkus/haul/README.md

 ---

-This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[b31b441](https://github.com/SimulatedGREG/electron-vue/tree/b31b44123ad42acac12337c4955df4ead853f0df) using [vue-cli](https://github.com/vuejs/vue-cli).
-Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).
+This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue).